 |Dual Tone Variant||Rs 110,500|

-Many months back, we had asked Hero about the future of Karizma and they replied that “they will make Karizma fans happy…” but we are not sure if this is what they meant!
+Many months back, we had asked Hero about the future of Karizma and they replied that “they will make Karizma fans happy…” but we are afraid this is what they meant!

 As for the specs, the Karizma ZMR is listed with the same 223 cc oil/air cooled engine with fuel injection which can produce 20 bhp of peak power at 8000 rpm and 19.7 Nm of torque at 6500 rpm along with a claimed top speed of 129 kmph.

 It will be interesting to know how Hero has made the originally-Honda-sourced motor technically fit for sale.
-We do not see ABS which means that the company has played around the ABS rule by claiming that the product is not all-new and was continuously in production to buy few more months of existence for the motorcycle.
+ABS is not on offer which means the company has played around the ABS rule by claiming that the product is not all-new and was continuously in production to buy few more months of existence for the motorcycle.